SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 Again, while asking temporary foreign workers to pay more for the utilisation of subsidized public sporting facilities may please some Singaporeans, this population-dividing measure appears to be rather uninspiring and unnecessary.
 If expanded to other public services, this would only widen the societal divide and foster an exclusion mentality within its own society by accelerating the marginalisation of a substantial portion of the city’s foreign population.

 Time and again, the Singapore government has proven to be extremely skilful at redirecting the society’s views on the path of its choice by launching its well-established public-information campaigns.
 For decades this approach has certainly worked well for its own multi-racial society – according to the latest national figures, 74% of Singapore residents are ethnically categorized as Chinese, 13% as Malay, 9% as Indian and 3% as ‘Others’ (the 1.6 million ‘non-residents’ are not included in the official data on the city’s population make-up).
 The city-state’s societal evolution can rightly be hailed a success story, with only few countries worldwide being able to demonstrate such high levels of social cohesion and multi-racial unity and equality.
-One would only hope that this remarkable harmony policy could in the not-too-distant future result in greater levels of inclusion of Singapore’s ‘non-residents’.
+One would only hope that this remarkable harmony policy could in the not-too-distant future result in greater levels of inclusion of Singapore’s ‘non-residents’ – after all, it has been proven that engagement in sporting activities facilitates societal inclusion.
 Time will tell.

 Low-cost domestic helpers from poorer Asian countries play a vital role in looking after Singapore’s ageing society.